draqist/helicarrier/README.md

 Then proceed to running `yarn start` in another terminal to start up the application.

-### This application is bootstrapped using the `CRA, Chakra UI for an appealing User Interface, ApolloClient for fetching the data and JSON-GRAPHQL-SERVER for mocking the data and running it on your local machine`
+### This application is bootstrapped using
+`CRA, Chakra UI for an appealing User Interface, ApolloClient for fetching the data and JSON-GRAPHQL-SERVER for mocking the data and running it on your local machine`